cta-observatory/ctapipe/docs/instrument/index.rst

 =================

-The `CameraGeometry` provides an easy way to work with images or data cubces related to Cherenkov Cameras.
+The `CameraGeometry` provides an easy way to work with images or data cubes related to Cherenkov Cameras.
 In *ctapipe*, a camera image is simply a flat 1D array (or 2D if time information is included), where there is one value per pixel.
-Of course, to work with such an array, one needs spatial information abotu how the pixels are laid out.
+Of course, to work with such an array, one needs spatial information about how the pixels are laid out.
-Since CTA has at least 6 different camera types, and may have multiple versions of each as revisions are made, it is necessary to have a common way to decribe all cameras.
+Since CTA has at least 6 different camera types, and may have multiple versions of each as revisions are made, it is necessary to have a common way to describe all cameras.

 So far there are several ways to construct a `CameraGeometry`: